Please scroll down for the catalogue, but please be sure to read the below carefully first!

 Emneth Early - Three available on MM106, four available on MM116

 Raised in Cambridgeshire in the 19th century, Emneth Early is an early dessert apple also known as Early Victoria.
 Its small, brightly coloured fruit has crisp, juicy flesh with a refreshing sharpness.
 Ripening in August, it was once popular for its reliability, though it is best eaten quickly as it does not keep.
+Partially self-fertile.

 Filippa – Three available on MM116